 But then, parallel to the rage, coexisting in strange symbiotic temperance, is my denial, my rage about having to be angry about any of this in the first place and my cynical desire to run in the opposite direction and live a life of careless oblivion—which at times gets the better of me.
 Resignation.
 And why shouldn’t it?
 I’m entitled to do that simply based on the fact that I’ve already lived most of my life, a simple life as it is now.
 I’m not wealthy enough to afford a real high emission lifestyle.
 Well, except air travel.
 There’s that.
 At the same time, living that smaller footprint life, I remain complicit.

-Even though my personal mitigating measures are so miniscule as to not even register on a lifetime scorecard, I fall back into my cultural upbringing commanding me to repair the world (tikkun olam), even though not making any mitigating gestures makes about as much negative difference as any positive difference I could mark by making such gestures.
+Even though my personal mitigating measures are so miniscule as to not even register on a lifetime scorecard, I fall back into my cultural upbringing commanding me to repair the world (tikkun olam), even though not making any mitigating gestures makes about as much negative difference as any positive difference I could measure by making such gestures.
 Perhaps these are the terms of a new post-activism.
 But post-activism cannot make promises.
 It can only expand to define the problem.
 And even that is a risky proposition.
 The dilemma lingers—believing we can individually make a difference, which allows us to feel good–without really making any real difference whatsoever?

 Which brings me closer to the present moment.
-Having realized some years ago we are heading toward, or have already passed, critical tipping points guaranteeing the worst climate impacts and having exhausted my taste for barking up the same old trees and being painfully aware, despite all the promise of zero-emission technology (which was not catching up to fossil fuels fast enough until the appearance of COVID), of the nature and power of the fossil fuel lobby driving the economic machine inexorably killing us, I stumbled upon Deep Adaptation, which doesn’t quibble about our remaining chances to throw any serious wrenches into the gears of Business As Usual or place false hope in persuasion by rational argument.
+Having realized some years ago we are heading toward, or have already passed, critical tipping points guaranteeing the worst climate impacts and having exhausted my taste for barking up the same old trees and being painfully aware, despite all the promise of zero-emission technology (which was not catching up to fossil fuels fast enough until the appearance of COVID), of the nature and power of the fossil fuel lobby and the sociopaths of Wall Street driving the economic machine inexorably killing us, I stumbled upon Deep Adaptation, which doesn’t quibble about our remaining chances to throw any serious wrenches into the gears of Business As Usual or place false hope in persuasion by rational argument.

 Rather than an invading alien, Covid-19 has proved to be the monster under the bed, a goblin from our past and a message from the future, humanity’s zombie rejected Other.
 We are impossibly entangled with the biological world, having corrupted ecological codes to such a degree the system is coming back upon us.
 Covid has put us on pause, mirroring our failure, hubris, ignorance, arrogance and the inequality on which they all depend.
 And how do we respond?
 Reflexively, automatically, identically to the medical approach, pitting humans against all invasive organisms, the easy way, the only way we know: War!
-Demanding a resurrection of human centrality and control.
+Demanding a reinforcement of human centrality and control.